Arranging Your Finance

 When you buy a new residential leasehold property you pay SDLT on the purchase price of the lease (the ‘lease premium’) using the rates above.

-If the total rent over the life the lease (known as the ‘net present value’) is more than £125,000, you also pay SDLT of 1% on the portion over £125,000 – unless you buy an existing (‘assigned’) lease.
+If the total rent over the life of the lease (known as the ‘net present value’) is more than the SDLT threshold (currently £250,000), you’ll pay SDLT at 1% on the portion over £250,000.

 Higher rates for additional properties

-You’ll usually have to pay 3% on top of the normal SDLT rates if buying a new residential property means you’ll own more than one.
-You may not have to pay the higher rates if you exchanged contracts before 26 November 2015.
+You’ll usually have to pay 3% on top of SDLT rates if buying a new residential property means you’ll own more than one.

 If you’re replacing your main residence